 Oranges are hands-down, one of the most popular choices of fruits in the market.
 Due to their exquisite taste, oranges also play a significant role in many exotic cuisine cultures around the world.

 But, have you ever wondered: How long do Oranges last?
-Typically fresh Oranges kept at room temperature can last for about 5-7days1.
-On the other hand, refrigerated Oranges can stay fresh for up to 3-4 weeks1.
+Typically, fresh Oranges kept at room temperature can last for about 5-7day.
+On the other hand, refrigerated Oranges can stay fresh for up to 3-4 weeks.

 Here is a brief look at how long fresh and cooked oranges last with different storage methods.